About Brazilian Butt Lift Risks & Complications

 - Blood clots

 What You Can Do to Reduce Your Surgery Risks

-If you are interested in a Brazilian butt lift procedure, you should contact Clinic 360 in Toronto to book a complimentary consultation with one of our surgeons.
+If you are interested in a Brazilian butt lift procedure, you should contact Clinic 360 in Toronto to book a consultation with one of our surgeons.
 It is during this appointment that you will be given a full physical exam to see if your expectations are realistic and the best technique to address them.
 You will be informed of the benefits of a Brazilian butt lift, the potential risks, and be given pre- and post-operative care instructions.
-Lastly, during your complimentary consultation at Clinic 360, you should inform your surgeon of your entire medical history, allergies you have, any medications or supplements you are currently taking, previous cosmetic surgical procedures, and whether or not you are a smoker.
+Lastly, during your consultation at Clinic 360, you should inform your surgeon of your entire medical history, allergies you have, any medications or supplements you are currently taking, previous cosmetic surgical procedures, and whether or not you are a smoker.
 These factors can all influence and/or increase your risks of complication during or after your Brazilian butt lift surgery.
 Actions you can take prior to surgery to reduce your risks include:

 - Stop Smoking: Most surgeons will recommend that you stop smoking at least 2 weeks to a month prior to surgery.
 If possible, you should try to not smoke again for the same period of time following surgery.
 Nicotine impedes blood flow, oxygenation of cells, and, thus, healing.

 - Avoid Blood Thinners: Stop taking Aspirin-based painkillers, ibuprofen, St John’s Wart, Vitamin E, and other supplements as directed by your surgeon at Clinic 360.
 Generally, you should stop ingesting these at least a week before surgery.
 These can affect blood-clotting abilities.